This surgical team cut back on opioids. Surprisingly, patients liked it.

 And other physicians are noticing, Hannon and Buvanendran both said.

-“It worked so well that every joint replacement surgeon at Rush University Medical Center excluding one physician is using the protocol,” Hannon said.

 “Now the shoulder group is interested in using it.
-The foot and ankle guys are getting involved.”
+The foot and ankle guys are getting involved," Hannon said.

 Jere said she feels the combination of drugs is helping her heal better.